amitrajaraman/notes/hs-101/main.md

 For example, rent control policy helps the poor by making pricing more affordable (for the poor).
 It is worth noting that rent control is usually considered terrible by economists (despite it sounding good to the general public).
 As with any binding price ceiling, rent control results in a shortage in the long run.
 On the supply side, landlords are unmotivated to build new apartments and do not maintain the existing ones.
 On the demand side, people are encouraged to go out and find a place to live.
 Further, since there is no incentive for landlords to respond to their tenants' demands, the quality of housing goes down as well.
 This problem does not show itself in the short run.
 An example of a price floor is the minimum wage that is usually present.
 Similar to rent control, this causes unemployment in the long run.
-This might be the only reason internships even exist; inexperienced people (teenagers) are willing to work for nothing (since this circumvents minimum wage).
+This might be the only reason unpaid internships even exist; inexperienced people (teenagers) are willing to work for nothing (since this circumvents minimum wage).

 # Lecture 9

 Governments levy _taxes_ to raise revenue for public projects.
 Taxes discourage market activity.
 When a good is taxed, the quantity sold is reduced.
 However, the question is: when a tax is levied, who bears the burden of the tax?
 _Tax incidence_ studies this.
-A tax on the sellers shifts the supply curve (downward/to the left) and a tax on the buyers shifts the demand curve (upward/to the left).
+A tax on the sellers shifts the supply curve (to the left) and a tax on the buyers shifts the demand curve (to the left).
 In the longer run, taxing the sellers results in the price of the good increasing and taxing the buyers results in the price of the good decreasing (but the price of the good plus the tax increases).
 This allows us to analyze how the equilibrium changes.
 It should be noted that regardless, buyers end up paying more and sellers receive less.
 So no matter how the tax is levied, the buyers and sellers share the burden, either directly or indirectly.
 The two taxes are equivalent!

 For a payroll tax, the difference between the wage the firm pays and what the worker receives is called the _tax wedge_, which is just the volume of the tax that goes to the government.

 The burden usually ends up being heavier on the side of the market that is less elastic.
-Indeed, a small elasticity means that the people don't really have any alternatives, so they stick with the good even if they are worse off for it.
+Indeed, a small elasticity means that the people don't really have any alternatives, so they stick with the good even if it is actually a bad.
 So for a payroll tax, the workers bear most of the burden, not the firms.

 # Lecture 10